timoschilling/guacamole/GOALS.md

 * Reflect the nature of NoSQL in general and ArangoDB in particular
     * Use the Datamapper pattern, because it allows us to leverage ArangoDB features like nesting in a really nice way
     * Support ArangoDB features like transactions, the query language and graphs
+* Don't cut corners on quality
+* Strive for simplicity

 *The two main goals may conflict from time to time.*

+## Design Decisions

+We are well aware that the decision for data mapper in favor of active record has certain drawbacks.
+But this is the case with every single decision one will ever make in software development.
+We have strong believes in a simple software design.
+We think when it comes to building applications a good simple design can only be achieved by using simple libraries and frameworks.
+ActiveRecord is not simple anymore.
+And its usage will result in a not simple application.
+In our opinion one reason for this is the usage of the active record pattern.
+ActiveRecord is very convenient but it is not simple.
+Going with a data mapper approach is less convenient at first but will pay off in the long run.

+At the same time Guacamole should enable people to use [ArangoDB](https://www.arangodb.com) in their Ruby and especially Rails projects.
+Due to this we will always have to compromise between our pursuit of simplicity and the usability for a wide range of developers who are mostly used to the Rails Way of doing things.
+We try do be more on the simple side but eventually we will fail from time to time.
+We don't think this is inherently a bad thing because to fail is to learn as well.
+We will always re-evaluate our decisions and refactor whenever possible.

 ## Features of Guacamole 1.0